-The debugger supports three different debug interfaces used with Silicon Labs devices:
+The debugger supports three different debug interfaces for Silicon Labs devices:

-- · Serial Wire Debug, is used with all EFM32, EFR32 and EZR32 devices - · JTAG, which can be used with EFR32 and some EFM32 devices - · C2 Debug, which is used with EFM8 devices
+- · Serial Wire Debug, is supported by all EFM32, EFR32 and EZR32 devices - JTAG, is supported by EFR32 and some EFM32 devices - · C2 Debug, is supported by EFM8 devices

-In order for debugging to work properly, make sure you have the appropriate debug interface selected that works with your device.
+In order for debugging to work properly, make sure that the selected debug interface is supported by the target device.
 The debug connector on the board supports all three of these modes.